Painfulidea/webhack-no-src/README.md

 Download at your own risk but i cant be held accountable for the damages this skiddy client might hold within Download in the main git under the name WebHack-0.8.jar

+Another shitty note
+the click gui open key is 0 or O (i cant remember) chat suffix is web (not 100% if it is)
 ![alt text](https://cdn.discordapp.com/attachments/920773770585722910/954850265125748796/unknown.png)